mlabs-haskell/hydra-auction/doc/code_architecture.md

 Library code:

-* `HydraAuction.Types` domain types used by scripts. haskell-language-server-wrapperAnd our `Natural` implementation, lol.
+* `HydraAuction.Types` domain types used by scripts as well as  our own `Natural` implementation, because we cannot add the dependency on `plutus-apps` that `plutus-numeric` would require.
 * `HydraAuction.Addresses` - newtypes over our script addresses
 * `HydraAuction.(Tx|Onchain).Common` contains both common domain code and utilities we use (to be fixed),